ft-interactive/g-chartcolour/README.md

 # using

-Either `npm install g-chartcolour' or you can include it directly in your page via unpkg...
+Either `npm install g-chartcolour` or you can include it directly in your page via unpkg...

 https://unpkg.com/g-chartframe@0.3.0/build/g-chartframe.js